Quantifying Injection-Driven Interphase Mass Transfer within Porous Media via Time-Elapsed X-ray micro-Computed Tomography: Methods

-\item It is assumed that clusters change in volume due to dissolution, and said volume change is linear over the observed time-interval. \item When a cluster is observed to have completely dissolved in a time-interval, it is assumed that all of the cluster's surface is in contact with the solvent, over a subset of that time-interval. \item The error from approximating continuous geometries from discrete voxels scales inversely with cluster size, thus smaller clusters introduce more measurement error than larger clusters, and the $k_i$ distribution will need to be weighted to favor measurements from larger clusters. \end{itemize} The only deviations from the methods of \citet{Ruotong_H_2023} are, \begin{itemize} \item The current study uses a linear best-fit relation function to relate a cluster's total surface area to its volume, rather than a power-law best-fit relation \item The current study evaluates $K_\text{ave}$ over each time-interval ( \textbf{$K_{\text{ave}}^{\text{int}}$}) in addition to evaluating $K_\text{ave}$ over the entire sequence (\textbf{$K_{\text{ave}}^{\text{seq}}$}). \item The current study uses different criteria to threshold time-intervals with significant levels of cluster re-mobilization from analysis, see \textit{Results} section. \end{itemize} For the NPC approach, we modify Eq. \ref{eq:indi_mass_trans} to use the average fluid-fluid interfacial area, the whole time step, and thus the total change in volume over that time step, as stated in \citet{Lv_2024}.
-To back-calculate the concentrations around each cluster, we similarly use the surface-area-weighted average of the resulting $k_i$ distributions ($K_{\text{ave}}^{\text{seq}}$) to compare the results of the CPC and NPC approaches on similar bases.
-To enable generalization of the results of each approach, we will use an additional dimensionless number, the Sherwood number (Sh, Eq. \ref{eq:Sh}):
+As stated, the current study follows the procedure outlined in \citet{Ruotong_H_2023}; however, we will reiterate several of the assumptions important to the CPC approach, and the discussion moving forward. \begin{itemize} \item It is assumed that clusters change in volume due to dissolution, and said volume change is linear over the observed time-interval. \item When a cluster is observed to have completely dissolved in a time-interval, it is assumed that all of the cluster's surface is in contact with the solvent, over a subset of that time-interval. \item The error from approximating continuous geometries from discrete voxels scales inversely with cluster size; thus, smaller clusters introduce more measurement error than larger clusters, and $\mathbb{K}_{CPC}$ will need to be weighted to favor measurements from larger clusters. \end{itemize} The only deviations from the methods of \citet{Ruotong_H_2023} are, \begin{itemize} \item The current study uses a linear best-fit relation function to relate a cluster's total surface area to its volume, rather than a power-law best-fit relation \item The current study evaluates $K_\text{ave}$ over each time-interval ( \textbf{$K_{\text{ave}}^{\text{int}}$}) in addition to evaluating $K_\text{ave}$ over the entire sequence (\textbf{$K_{\text{ave}}^{\text{seq}}$}). \item The current study uses different criteria to threshold time-intervals with significant levels of cluster re-mobilization from analysis, see \textit{Results} section. \end{itemize} The NPC approach, as outlined by \citet{Lv_2024}, uses the average total surface area of the cluster over the entire time step, and correspondingly the total change in volume over that time step.
+Additionally, \citet{Lv_2024} originally uses an unweighted arithmetic average to calculate $K_{\text{ave}}^{\text{seq}}$, for the sake of equal comparison between the CPC and the NPC, the current study uses the same weighted average (Eq. \ref{eq:weight_ave}) for the NPC approach as well.
+Lastly, we back-calculate the concentrations around each cluster using the NPC ($K_{\text{ave}}^{\text{seq}}$) to evaluate the total dilute concentration under the assumption $C^{gas}_{i} \approx 0$.